 Lahore Punjab, Pakistan Travel Guide

 Lahore’s climate falls into a semi-arid zone, characterized by extreme temperatures and varying precipitation.
-Summer (May–September) brings intense heat and high moisture levels, with daily highs usually from 35°C to 45°C (95°F to 113°F).
-The monsoon season, typically from July to September, brings heavy rainfall.
+Summer (May–September) brings intense heat and high moisture levels, on a daily basis highs typically from 35°C to 45°C (95°F to 113°F).
+The monsoon season, generally from July to September, brings heavy rainfall.
 Winter (November–February) Lahore’s most pleasant and popular season, with mild, sunny days from 15°C to 25°C (59°F to 77°F).

-For sightseeing, historical tours, and outdoor markets, November to March the most comfortable for extensive walking and exploration of sites like Lahore Fort and Badshahi Mosque.
+For sightseeing, historical tours, and outdoor markets, November to March the coziest for extensive walking and exploration of sites like Lahore Fort and Badshahi Mosque.

 Cultural festivals like the Lahore Literary Festival often happen during the high season (November to March).
 Food tours also comfortable in cooler months, with summer tours focusing on evening visits.
-Gardens and parks best in winter and the beginning of spring.
+Green spaces and parks best in winter and the beginning of spring.

 Extreme Heat & Humidity